-There have been seventeen (17) allegations of sexual abuse at this facility.
+There have been eighteen (18) allegations of sexual abuse at this facility.
 In each instance, the information was reported immediately and inmates were separated as required.
-There were no incidents that were reported to a non-security staff.
-A review of a random sample of reports confirmed that none were reported within the time frame for the collection of forensic evidence.
+There was one (1) incident that was reported to a non-security staff - the inmate reported this information to the medical staff while in the medical clinic.
+A review of a random sample of report confirmed that none were reported within the time frame for the collection of forensic evidence.